MaksymShchur/DevOps_online_Kyiv_2020Q42021Q1/m1/task1.1/README.md

 ![Sreenshot](/m1/task1.1/screenshots/Picture1.png)

-## Solving conflicts when merging branches.
+## Solving conflicts when merging branches
 When merging the images and styles branches into develop, there was a conflict in the index.html file because it was modified simultaneously in both of them.
 Difference of the index.html file in the styles and images branches:

 ![Sreenshot](/m1/task1.1/screenshots/Picture2.png)